 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Argo Group International Holdings, Ltd. - ARGO

-/EIN News/ -- CEDARHURST, N.Y., Oct.
-26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Argo Group International Holdings, Ltd. (NYSE: ARGO), if they purchased the Company’s shares between February 13, 2018 and August 9, 2022, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Oct.
+26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Argo Group International Holdings, Ltd. ARGO, if they purchased the Company's shares between February 13, 2018 and August 9, 2022, inclusive (the "Class Period").
 Shareholders have until December 19, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-argo/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).